jpwarren/atomist-end-user-documentation/docs/getting-started/index.md

+# Setup Step By Step

 Welcome!

-If you want to get started with Atomist you're in the right place.
-This guide will walk you through setup and getting started.
+This guide will walk you through setting up Atomist and getting started with your first automation.

 **What this guide covers**